Absorbing-state phase transition in biased activated random walk

 \section{Abstract}

 We consider the activated random walk (ARW) model on $\mathbb{Z}^d$, which undergoes a transition from an absorbing regime to a regime of sustained activity.
 In any dimension we prove that the system is in the active regime when the particle density is less than one, provided that the jump distribution is biased and that the sleeping rate is small enough.
 This answers a question from \textit{Rolla and Sidoravicius} (2012) and \textit{Dickman, Rolla and Sidoravicius} (2010) in the case of biased jump distribution.
-Furthermore, in one dimension we provide a new lower bound for the critical density as a function of the jump distribution and we prove that the critical density depends on the jump distribution.
+Furthermore, we prove that the critical density depends on the jump distribution.